f4exb/sdrangel/Readme.md

 <h3>Running</h3>

 You will need to install Zadig to get USB support for hardware devices.
 Please refer to [Zadig website](http://zadig.akeo.ie/) for details.
 Basically if you get things working for SDR# or HDSDR then it will work with SDRangel.

+<h1>Android</h1>

+Despite several attempts and the presence of Android related stuff still present in the .pro files there is NO and will NEVER be any support for Android.
+An APK can be built but Qt fails miserably at porting applications other than its ridiculously simple examples.
+When multi-threading is involved a lot like in SDRangel this simply crashes at the very beginning of the application when starting the event loop.

 <h1>Software installation on Linux flavours</h1>